pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

 ```
 <a href="#heading--snaps-and-security"><h3 id="heading--snaps-and-security">About snap security</h3></a>

 Since snaps are fully confined or "sandboxed," they bring a lot of inherent security to the contained application.
-More detailed information can be found in [this snap blog (external link)](https://snapcraft.io/blog/where-eagles-snap-snap-security-overview).
+More detailed information can be found in [this snap blog ](https://snapcraft.io/blog/where-eagles-snap-snap-security-overview).
 snap-2-7-ui snap-2-7-cli snap-2-8-ui snap-2-8-cli snap-2-9-ui snap-2-9-cli -->

 <a href="#heading--shared-secrets"><h3 id="heading--shared-secrets">Shared secrets</h2></a>